vinceskahan/v5wiki/weewx-on-openwrt.md

   * python-ctypes
   * python-sqlite3

-* Python packages from source (ie not in repo) "python setup.py install"
+* Python packages from source (ie not in repo) "python setup.py install" (they are not from dev site, to not use https)
   * configobj
     `http://pypi.upc.edu/mirror/configobj/configobj-5.0.6.tar.gz`
   * six